 Our pets are special to us.
 This means the treats we give our pets should be just as special.
 The organic, gluten-free, and vegan industry is booming and many health-interested pet owners are wanting to increase their pet's health with wholesome food choices.
-Not all packaged pet food contains uncertain chemicals and preservatives but pet owners want better than processed or packaged food made in foreign countries using ingredients that may harm their pets.
+Not all packaged pet food contains uncertain chemicals but many pet owners want better than a packaged treat, purchased at a big box online store made out of who knows really what.

 If you find yourself with a little extra free time, or simply like to bake, homemade treats are a great way to spoil your pet!
 By making dog treats from home, pet owners have control over what goes into their pets’ treats.
-Compared to store-bought treats, they are chemical-free, can be made with wholesome ingredients that your pet may need such as antioxidants or more fiber.
+They are chemical-free and can be made with wholesome ingredients that your pet may need such as antioxidants or more fiber.

 Making treats for your dog can be fun and here are a few of our favorites that you can try: